sondrew/smdb-frontend/README.md

 - Check internet connection - don't load images for all search items (or load in lower resolution) for bad connection.
 Lower resolution when viewing lists with poor connection
 - Show small info box when trying to add duplicate, that item was ignored
 - Consider don't showing composite providers that offer other providers as part of their service?
 E.g. Strim might show as provider for HBO shows
+- Automatically or manually let user set tags genre tags or similar for their lists (either deduce by most reoccuring genres or let user decide by suggestions)
+- Fix numbering of recommendation list (displays in wrong order after creating list)

 ## Also store?
 - Original language/spoken language?